bearsunday/bearsunday.github.io/manual/en/my_first_web_page.md

 }
 {% endhighlight %}

-We store the string 'Hello.' in the page contents 'greeting' slot.
+We store the string `Hello.` in the page contents `greeting` slot.
 When the get request is called it does nothing but return itself.

-## Lets Check the Page Resource State from the Command Line
+## Let's Check the Page Resource State from the Command Line

-Lets check this resource from the command line.
+Let's check this resource from the command line.

 ```
-$ cd  {$PROJECT_PATH}/apps/Sandbox/bootstrap/contexts/
+$ cd  {$PROJECT_PATH}/apps/Demo.Sandbox/bootstrap/contexts/
 $ php api.php get page://self/first/greeting

 200 OK
+content-type: ["application\/hal+json; charset=UTF-8"]
+cache-control: ["no-cache"]
+date: ["Sun, 29 Jun 2014 09:11:01 GMT"]
+[BODY]
+greeting Hello.,
 ...
-[BODY]
-greeting:Hello.
 ```

-We have confirmed that in the greeting slot the string 'Hello' exists.
+We have confirmed that in the `greeting` slot the string `Hello.` exists.

 ## Render the Page Resource State